Australian Olympic Committee: Organization

 The Australian Olympic Committee (AOC) is an independent, incorporated not-for-profit organization for the development of youth and sport in Australia.
 The AOC is responsible (for the International Olympic Committee (IOC)) to develop, promote and protect the Olympic movement in Australia in accordance with the Olympic Charter, and for selecting the Team that represents Australia at the Olympic Games, after considering nominations by each National Sport Federation.
 The AOC also selects Teams for Youth Olympic Games and Regional Games, such as the Pacific Games.

 The AOC is composed of 44 member National Sport Federations, representing each sport on the Olympic program for the Summer Olympic Games and the Olympic Winter Games.

 The AOC Executive comprises the President, Ian Chesterman, and Vice Presidents Evelyn Halls and Matt Allen who were elected along with him in 2022.
 The Chief Executive Officer is Mark Arbib.

 Patron in Chief is the Governor-General of the Commonwealth of Australia, General Sam Mostyn, and Patron is the Prime Minister of Australia, currently The Hon Anthony Albanese MP.

 The AOC has an Athletes' Commission, responsible for advising the AOC Executive on all matters pertaining to the Olympic Movement from an athlete's perspective.
-The Chair is Cate Campbell (Swimming) while the Deputy Chair is Ken Wallace (Paddle) and remaining members are Andrew Charter (Hockey), Taliqua Clancy (Beach Volleyball), Jessica Fox (Paddle), Cameron Girdlestone (Rowing), Rachael Lynch (Hockey), Greta Small (Alpine Skiing), Brodie Summers (Freestyle Skiing - Moguls), Rowie Webster, (Water Polo) and Alex Winwood (Boxing).
+The chair is Brodie Summers (Freestyle Skiing – Moguls) while the deputy chair is Alyce Wood (Canoe Sprint).
+Remaining members are Georgia Baker (Cycling), Andrew Charter (Hockey), Sally Fitzgibbons (Surfing), Jessica Fox (Paddle), Joshua Hicks (Rowing), Henry Hutchison (Rugby Sevens), Conor Nicholas (Sailing), Greta Small (Alpine Skiing), Anabelle Smith (Diving), Ken Wallace (Paddle), Rowena Webster (Water Polo), Alex Wilson (Indigenous representative) and Patrick Johnson (Athletics).